ral-facilities/ldap-jwt-auth/README.md

 4. (If LDAP certificate validation is enabled) Copy the `cacert.pem` file that contains all the trusted CA certificates to the `ldap_server_certs` directory in the root of the project.

-5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file and add all the usernames (Federal IDs) and emails that can use this system (via LDAP authentication or SSO OIDC), and their roles.
+5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file and add all the usernames (FederalIDs) and emails that can use this system (via LDAP authentication or SSO OIDC), and their roles.
 The usernames are the Federal IDs and each one should be stored under `users` using correct yaml notation.
 You can also define the various roles in the system and if they are of the highest privilege.

    ```bash
    cp users_config.example.yaml users_config.yaml